 I am happy and blessed to have been selected to be an ambassador for Sasquatch Fuel.
 I am looking forward to this next year’s line-up of soul trekking adventures and feeding my machine with Sasquatch Fuel.
 Together we are supporting the non-profit organization, Gear Forward and their mission to outfit the next generation of adventurers because every child who wants to get outside deserves to have the gear necessary to experience ALL the wonders of nature.
 YES indeed!

-Sasquatch Fuel is donating 20% of every meal pouch sold through www.sasquatchfuel.com with an ambassador code until Oct.
-2019 to Gear Forward.
+Sasquatch Fuel is donating 20% of every meal pouch sold through www.sasquatchfuel.com with an ambassador code to Gear Forward.

 Please use my ambassador coupon code: Giveback1

-And let's get some equipment for those kids this year!
+And let's get some equipment for those kids!

 - Crystal Healing Tools